 Discuss these parameters openly before you engage in “Me Time.”
 There’s no need for secrets.
 Truly, I think this idea could work for any relationship, even spouses or significant others.
 Why not?
 I have yet to try that, but I did try this idea with my kids.

 This is what happened with my 9-year-old.
 First we cuddled in his blanket cave and made funny faces at each other.
 Then, he did a series of musical numbers where he got up to sing and dance.
 I clapped and cheered.
 He was hilarious and clearly wanted to show off his dance moves.
 I had no idea.
 This is not something he does that often and, clearly, he wanted an audience.

 When it came to my 12-year-old, he said, “I thought you were kidding.
 Really?”
 First, he wanted me to wait outside his room.
 His little joke.
 Come to find out, he needed help with his homework, so that’s what we did.
-To make up for that, we watched a few “Dear Diary” cat videos.
+Shortly thereafter, we watched a few “Dear Diary” cat videos.
 Those are always a good laugh!

 But the biggest eye-opener?
 It was so relaxing to surrender my time voluntarily to someone else.
-To not be in charge or direct.
+To not be in charge.
 To just listen.
 To be completely present.
-It felt so refreshing and helped me refocus my energy on my kids when it goes astray as, of course, it happens even with the best intentions.
+It felt so refreshing and helped me to refocus my energy on my kids.
+It reminded me that when focus goes astray, it happens even with the best intentions.
 I highly recommend you give it a shot, especially during the busy holiday season when you feel short of time and stressed.
 I bet the more often you share this experience with your kids, the more insightful it will become and maybe, just maybe, communication will improve all around.